ErpNetDocs/tech/modules/applications/mssync/sync-jobs/calendar.md

 3. **Each user must enable their own synchronization**

 Each user is responsible for enabling their own synchronization setting.

+> **Important:** Synchronization is only executed for activities created by users who have synchronization enabled.

 For example:
 - User1 creates an activity and includes User2 as a participant.
-- The activity will only appear in Outlook if User1 has synchronization enabled.
+- The activity will appear in Outlook **only if User1** (the creator) has synchronization enabled.
+- If **User2** has synchronization enabled but **User1** does not, the activity will **not** appear in Outlook.
-- The same applies in reverse.
+- The same rule applies in reverse: when User2 creates an activity, it will only synchronize if **User2** has synchronization enabled.

 ## Initial sync (first-time synchronization)